opatiny/octanis-internship-workbook/docs/mechanics/fusion360/fusionCheatSheet.md

 c : center-diameter circle
 j: joint in assembly mode

 ### Various issues

-- __insert text__ is in sketch, you can chose the font and then extrude
+- **insert text** is in sketch, you can chose the font and then extrude
-- [https://knowledge.autodesk.com/support/fusion-360/troubleshooting/caas/sfdcarticles/sfdcarticles/How-to-display-a-cross-section-of-a-Fusion-360-model.html](https://knowledge.autodesk.com/support/fusion-360/troubleshooting/caas/sfdcarticles/sfdcarticles/How-to-display-a-cross-section-of-a-Fusion-360-model.html) : how to __show cross-section__ of a part
+- [https://knowledge.autodesk.com/support/fusion-360/troubleshooting/caas/sfdcarticles/sfdcarticles/How-to-display-a-cross-section-of-a-Fusion-360-model.html](https://knowledge.autodesk.com/support/fusion-360/troubleshooting/caas/sfdcarticles/sfdcarticles/How-to-display-a-cross-section-of-a-Fusion-360-model.html) : how to **show cross-section** of a part

-- [https://help.autodesk.com/view/fusion360/ENU/?guid=GUID-76272551-3275-46C4-AE4D-10D58B408C20](https://help.autodesk.com/view/fusion360/ENU/?guid=GUID-76272551-3275-46C4-AE4D-10D58B408C20) : list of __math functions__ that can be used when defining parameters
+- [https://help.autodesk.com/view/fusion360/ENU/?guid=GUID-76272551-3275-46C4-AE4D-10D58B408C20](https://help.autodesk.com/view/fusion360/ENU/?guid=GUID-76272551-3275-46C4-AE4D-10D58B408C20) : list of **math functions** that can be used when defining parameters
-- if a __fillet on an edge__ goes the wrong way, check if they aren't two distinct bodies!!
+- if a **fillet on an edge** goes the wrong way, check if they aren't two distinct bodies!!
+- go back to a **previous version of a file**: open the menu bar and browse to your file, click on the version roll-dow menu.
+There, you can "**Promote**" aversion, which will make a copy of the files state at that point and make a new version at the end of the history.

 ## Assemblies